FREQUENTLY ASKED QUESTIONS

 To develop students’ life skills by inspiring them to create with technology.

-When students consume, their inborn creativity is not nurtured.
-By making students creators, rather than just consumers of technology, we nurture their inborn passion to learn.
-This natural way of learning allows students to develop deep understanding of concepts and nurtures their life skills.
+When students just consume technology, they are unable to nurture their intrinsic creativity.
+By empowering students to become creators, we nurture their innate passion to learn.
+This natural way of learning allows students to develop a deep understanding of concepts and foster life skills.

 Artificial Intelligence, Internet of Things, 3D printing, and other upcoming technologies will play a role in every aspects of our children’s lives.
 Technology will therefore be the core knowledge, regardless of their choice of career.